Neutrino flavor instabilities in neutron star mergers with moment transport: Slow, fast, and collisional modes: Conclusion

 When including the vacuum Hamiltonian, the stability matrix in the homogeneous and isotropic case keeps the structure~\eqref{eq:S_hom_iso}, where each $2 \times 2$ submatrix is modified by $\mathsf{S}_\text{pres, break} \to \mathsf{S}_{\text{pres,break}} + \mathrm{diag}(-\omega^{(n_0)},\omega^{(n_0)})$.
 Therefore, the previous dispersion relations remain valid by trading the previous $\alpha$ with $\alpha - \ii \, \omega^{(n_0)}$.

-\subsection{Gapped/Minus and Gapless/Plus modes}
+\subsection{Gapped/minus and gapless/plus modes}

 As can be seen in Eqs.~\eqref{eq:disp_isopres} and \eqref{eq:disp_isobreak}, each branch of the instability admits two modes, which have been dubbed in the literature ``plus" and ``minus" modes.
-Although it may be tempting to associate these modes to the signs $+$ and $-$ appearing in those equations, it would be erroneous since the identification of plus/minus modes depends on the sign of the various quantities (see for instance Appendix A in~\cite{Froustey:2025nbi}\footnote{We caution the reader that the expressions in \cite{Froustey:2025nbi} are for the physical frequency $\Omega$, not the shifted quantity $\Omega'$, which differs by its real part.}).
-A more physically-grounded nomenclature of these modes was used in Ref.~\cite{Fiorillo:2025zio}, introducing the terms ``gapless" and ``gapped" modes.
+Although it may be tempting to associate these modes to the signs $+$ and $-$ appearing in those equations, it would be erroneous since the identification of plus and minus modes depends on the sign of the various quantities (see\footnote{We caution the reader that the expressions in \cite{Froustey:2025nbi} are for the physical frequency $\Omega$, not the shifted quantity $\Omega'$, which differs by its real part.} for instance Appendix A in~\cite{Froustey:2025nbi}).
+A more physically grounded nomenclature of these modes was used in Ref.~\cite{Fiorillo:2025zio}, introducing the terms ``gapless" and ``gapped" modes.

 For clarity, we will focus on the isotropy-preserving branch of the instability.
 In the nonresonance limit $A^2 \gg |G \alpha_\N|$ (with also $\alpha_\N^2 \ll |G \alpha_\N|$), the two eigenvalues \eqref{eq:disp_isopres} read